YeshiNamkhai/Regression/README.md

 # Regression

-This is an implementation of Simple Linear Regression.
+This is an implementation of <i>Simple Linear Regression</i>.

-Please check inpu data in CSV format, data.csv contains age and height.
+Please check input data in CSV format, data.csv contains age and height.